Digital 4k Atlas Support

 If displayed in an office setting where viewers might stand only a few feet from the screen, the smaller screen will have better resolution.
 If in a public space where viewers might stand 10′ or more from the screen, a larger screen will work better.

 We’ve seen the Geochron Digital on 4k screens of many sizes, and they all have the same number of pixels: 3840 x 2160.
 A larger 4k TV will increase the SIZE of the pixels, but not the NUMBER of pixels.
 If this were a stained glass window, a larger window would not have any more pieces of glass, just bigger ones.
 As a general rule, the smaller the 4k screen the more CRISP the 4k display will appear.
 The larger screen will be more legible at a distance.

 - My Terminator Line is disappearing occasionally

 A disappearing Terminator Line is an indication that your Geochron 4K is getting overloaded.
-Here are three things you can do to help:
+Here are four things you can do to help:

 1. Reduce the number of live layers that are showing.

-3. At Menu > Live > Satellites, turn off “Show Future” for satellites.
-Also turn off show future for the HST and ISS live layers.
+2. At Menu > Live > Satellites, turn off “Show Future” for satellites.
+Also turn off “Show Future” for the HST and ISS live layers.

-– At Menu > Settings > “Unlimited Layer Downloads”, turn if OFF.
+4. At Menu > Settings > “Unlimited Layer Downloads”, turn it OFF.
 This will keep the Atlas from downloading and processing layers that are not currently active, and improve its performance.